 Layoffs or terminations for cause

 On occasion, reorganizations or economic factors require a reduction in a department’s workforce.
 Consult with your HR Partner and see the Layoffs and Reorganizations policy.
 No layoffs or reorganizations may be undertaken without the involvement of central HR Administration.
+You should also review our guide to communicating a layoff.

 Termination, on the other hand, is the ultimate disciplinary action, normally used when other methods employed to correct performance or behavioral problems have not been successful.
 Termination is usually preceded by coaching, performance appraisal, and progressive disciplinary action (see discipline issues).
 Under circumstances of extreme misconduct, dismissal without prior warning may be warranted.
 However, no termination may be undertaken without the involvement of central HR Administration.
 As with layoffs and reorgs, terminations must involve you as manager, your HR Partner, your own manager, and HR Administration.
 Before dismissing an employee, review the above mentioned section on discipline, and consider if any less drastic alternatives are appropriate.
 Be sure that you have made sufficient effort (documented) to help the employee correct the problem.
 However, if you find that termination is appropriate, do not delay unnecessarily, as this may hurt the morale and productivity of other employees.